Manual install on Windows 7 with Apache and MySQL

 cd \Apache24\bin httpd -k install httpd -k start

 ...you may well get a warning about the server name.
 Don't worry about it.
 Don't close this window, you will need it again in a minute.

 - To test it worked type 'http://localhost' into your browser.
 You should get a screen up to the effect that Apache is installed and working.

 Step 3: Install PHP

 - Now install the PHP scripting language on your PC.
 Go to http://www.php.net/download.
 In the current stable release section click on link for Windows 5.x.x binaries and source.
-Scroll down to the newest 'Zip' for VC11 x86 Thread Safe (non thread safe doesn't have the Apache dll) PHP (again, the newest versions of PHP didn't have this but it shouldn't matter) and download. *Don't* be tempted to use the Microsoft Installer version; it won't work.
+Scroll down to the newest 'Zip' for VC14 x86 Thread Safe (non thread safe doesn't have the Apache dll. the VC version may be different, and you may need x64 version) PHP (again, the newest versions of PHP didn't have this but it shouldn't matter) and download. *Don't* be tempted to use the Microsoft Installer version; it won't work.

 - Open the zip file and extract to C:\PHP\